 Funding for Head Start is obtained from the Department of Health and Human Services, Washington, D.C.
 Funding for State Preschool is from the California Department of Education, Child Development Division.

-No fees are charged for Head Start, or Early Head Start Services.
+No fees are charged for Head Start or Early Head Start Services.

-Every child enrolled in the program must have current emergency form on file.
+Every child enrolled in the program must have a current emergency form on file.
 In case of an accident, emergency numbers must be accessible to the staff.
 Should the parents not be reached, the child will be taken to the hospital listed on the emergency card for immediate attention.
 Continued efforts will be made to reach parents and emergency contacts.
 EMERGENCY FORMS must be current with names, phone number and addresses of adults to be called if you cannot be reached in case of emergency.
 Please make sure current insurance information, policy number or Medi-Cal number is indicated on the emergency form.
 Any allergies to medications or medical conditions need to be listed on the form.
 If a change of a child’s physician or dentist occurs, PLEASE let the staff know to update the emergency form.

 You will sign your child in with your full signature and exact time in and out upon arrival and departure on our daily sign in/sign out sheets.
 Each child will be accompanied into the room by an adult.
 Plan time to make the transition smooth for your child and be sure that the teacher is aware of your child’s arrival.
 All children will have a daily health check by the teacher.
 Parents will remain until the health check is complete.
-If it is determined that your child is not well enough to stay at the center, the child will leave with the parent he/she may return when healthy.
+If it is determined that your child is not well enough to stay at the center, your child will leave with you the parent and he/she may return when healthy.

 PLEASE NOTE: If someone else should bring your child to school, please inform them of the sign in procedure and they will need to be on the Emergency Contact Form.

 It is your responsibility to sign your child out each day with your full signature.
-Children may leave the preschool only with the parent or guardian, or an adult 18 years or older authorized Adult on the Emergency Contact Form.
+Children may leave the preschool only with the parent or guardian, or an adult 18 years or older authorized adult on the Emergency Contact Form.
 Parents under the age of 18 may pick up and drop off their children.
 Authorized adults must always be prepared to show identification to pick up your child.